greenaddress/garecovery/README.md

 be sent.
 Be sure to perform the recovery on a device you trust and take care to delete the recovery csv file securely when you are finished with it.

-A sample of the `garecovery.csv` data is:
+A sample of the printed summary output is:
 ```
 mnemonic: <your mnemonic here...>
     tx id lock time      total out                destination address     coin value